adelakim5/bolierplate-webpack/readme.md

 4. Test it.

 - If you want to open your web-page quickly without any specific server, you can use `webpack-dev-server`.
-- You can load your web-page by this command.
+- You can load your web-page by this command below.

 ```
 npm run dev
 ```

 - If you want to open your web-page with specific server(e.g. express), you can use `webpack-dev-middleware`.
-- You can load your web-page by this command.
+- You can load your web-page by this command below.

 ```
 npm start